 When done right, red velvet cake has a smooth velvet-y texture with soft buttery crumbs.
 It has just a hint of cocoa without overpowering chocolate flavor.
-And what really completes these cupcakes is, of course, sweet and tangy cream cheese frosting.

 And I’m about to show you how to make absolutely perfect red velvet cupcakes from scratch.

 To makes these soft and velvet-y cupcakes, you’ll need a few simple ingredients: flour, sugar, cocoa powder, salt, egg, vegetable oil, buttermilk, vanilla extract, baking soda and white vinegar.